We are all human

 Knowledge and experience on important issues is shared through social media, at meetings, training, research & events working with, local and migrant groups, universities, as well as extensive voluntary sector and statutory sector.

-Baobab is a member of the Asylum Support Advise Network (ASAN), Coventry Migrant Women’s Houses and the Coventry Night Shelter Projects, We regularly attend the Hope Projects Steering Group, various regional NRPF networks, the West Midlands Migration Forum.
+Baobab is a member of various groups, including Women in Refugee Law (WiRL), Asylum Support Advise Network (ASAN), Coventry Migrant Women’s Houses and the Coventry Night Shelter Projects.
+We regularly attend the Hope Projects Steering Group, various regional NRPF, asylum and WMSMP networks, and the West Midlands Migration Forum.
 When capacity allows we engage with Birmingham based Health and Homelessness Forums.
 All these arena’s share knowledge among practitioners within statutory, private and voluntary sector service providers to improve services for people who need them.

-Community advocates and interpreters provide advise and information to undocumented migrants, asylum seekers as well as newly settled refugees and migrants.
+Specialist advocates, supported by interpreters when needed, provide assistance to undocumented migrants, asylum seekers as well as newly settled refugees and migrants.

-They connect women to organisations that can assist if we cannot.
-Our main areas of casework are legal, health housing and money support.
+They connect women to organisations that can help if we cannot.
+Our main areas of casework are legal, health and welfare support.

 Our policy influencing uses recent examples of situations women face from our casework, to document and suggest recommendations for change.
 This informs and improves practice of policy makers.